LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 user logout, dynamic menu, tera templating, and flash messaging.

-During the retrospective portion of the discussion, Paul remarked that he can’t believe how fast these sprints are going.
+During the retrospective portion of the discussion, Paul remarked that he can't believe how fast these sprints are going.
 There are only four sprints in the duration of this course, and we have already completed half of them!
-Paul feels like he is behind on his project, but knows if he can clean up his project so that it’s in an MVC pattern, he should be able to make quick progress.
+Paul feels like he is behind on his project, but knows if he can clean up his project so that it's in an MVC pattern, he should be able to make quick progress.
 He still needs to implement the categories and expenses features before his project is done.
 Having already gone through the steps for users, both of his remaining sections should be much easier.